astronomer/docs/learn/testing-airflow.md

 - [`astro dev parse`](https://docs.astronomer.io/astro/cli/astro-dev-parse): will quickly parse your DAGs to find any Python syntax or DAG import errors.
 - [`astro dev pytest`](https://docs.astronomer.io/astro/cli/astro-dev-pytest): will run all pytest test suites in the `test` directory of your current Airflow project.

 Every new Astro project will be initialized with a `test/dags` folder in your Astro project directory.
-This folder contains the `test_dag_integrity.py` script defining several examples of using `pytest` with Airflow, see also the Astro documentation's [Test and troubleshoot locally](https://docs.astronomer.io/astro/test-and-troubleshoot-locally#test-dags-with-the-astro-cli).
+This folder contains the `test_dag_integrity.py` script defining several examples of using `pytest` with Airflow.
+For more information on the Astro CLI's testing capabilities, see [Test and troubleshoot locally](https://docs.astronomer.io/astro/test-and-troubleshoot-locally#test-dags-with-the-astro-cli).

 ### Airflow CLI